How to Make the Most of the South Island in Two Weeks (14 Days)

 Day 7 – Franz Josef to Wanaka

 You’ve got a long drive ahead today but plenty of reasons to stretch your legs.
-You’ll be going through another super scenic rode on the Haast Pass where we recommend you stop at Thunder Creek Falls just a minutes walk from the road.
+You’ll be going through another super scenic road on the Haast Pass where we recommend you stop at Thunder Creek Falls just a minute’s walk from the road.
 Then don’t miss the Blue Pools of Haast.
-This is a 1-hour return walk through forest to some of the clearest and bluest rivers you will ever see.
+This is a 1-hour return walk through the forest to some of the clearest and bluest rivers you will ever see!

 Things to Do in Wanaka

-And that’s just a taste.
-Check out the 25 Best Things to Do in Wanaka.
+Head to the 25 Best Things to Do in Wanaka for more ideas.

 Accommodation in Wanaka